Skip to main content

 DSS Information Night

 To facilitate the transition from high school to college each year, DSS hosts an Information Night for MCPS Juniors, Seniors, and their families.
-The 2023 event was held on Wednesday, May 10, 2023 and has passed.
-The date for the 2024 Information Night will be announced once it has been planned.
+The 2024 event has passed.
+We will announce the 2025 event when it is scheduled.

 Negotiating the Transition From High School to College